mlohbihler/various/GlacierArchiver/README.md

 In short, this is a backup/restore mechanism.

-It's a very small Java app to zip up a set of directories, encrypt the file, and upload it to AWS Glacier.
+It's a very small Java app to zip up a set of directories, encrypt the file, upload it to AWS Glacier, and send an email about what happened.
 The code is functional, but little effort has been made to handle specific error conditions.
-Upon error is pretty much just logs to a file and/or emails the error details.
+Upon error it pretty much just logs to a file and/or emails the error details.

+The restore is similar.
+When run it gets an inventory of the vault, picks the latest file, retrieves it, and decrypts it, leaving the zip file in the current directory to do with as you wish.
+It also emails you when this process is done (or gets an error).

-This is intended to be run from a cron or something similar.
+The backup is intended to be run from a cron or something similar.
 To use it, you'll need:

 - An AWS account
 - An SMTP (to send confirmation or error emails)